tejashwini-vemavarapu/HealthCare-Analytics---ML/README.md

 "Readmitted", which can be coded as 1 for patients who were readmitted within 30 days and 0 for those who were not.

+# Methodology
+# Data Preprocessing:

+1. Remove instances with missing values or incomplete data

+2. Encode categorical variables using one-hot encoding or label encoding

+3. Standardize numerical variables using Z-score normalization

+# Feature Selection:

+1. Use domain knowledge and exploratory data analysis to identify relevant features

+2. Apply statistical techniques like correlation analysis, chi-square test, or feature importance score to select important features.

+# Model Training:

+1. Split the dataset into training and validation sets

+2. Fit a logistic regression model to the training data

+3. Evaluate the model's performance on the validation set using metrics such as accuracy, precision, recall, and F1 score.

+4. Tune the model hyperparameters using techniques to improve the model's performance.

+#  Model Interpretation:

+1. Interpret the model coefficients to understand the impact of each feature on the target variable.

+2. Analyze the model's predictions using tools like confusion matrix, ROC curve, and precision-recall curve to gain insights into the model's behavior.

+3. Use the model to generate predictions on new data and evaluate its performance on an independent test set.